1. Speaking From Authority

 Changing the culture of any high school to promote values of respect and responsibility does not happen overnight. … It happens little by little.
 I can’t and will not tell every single person I hear use the r-word to stop saying it.
 I need your help.
 In the classroom, when a student uses the r-word, tell them to stop.
 By saying it in front of the classroom, the entire class knows that they can no longer use the word because you don’t tolerate it.
 When they eat in the cafeteria or walk down the hallways they will also learn that they can no longer say it on school property because every time they do, a teacher will tell them to stop … [and] they will bring what the teachers, staff and administrators taught them into the larger world.

-Two teenage girls, both pregnant, are walking down the hallway of their high school.
+Consider this situation: Two teenage girls, both pregnant, are walking down the hallway of their high school.
 A teacher passes, clicks his tongue and says, “I bet neither of you even knows who the baby daddy is,” and keeps walking by.
 The students say nothing.

-The teacher relating the story suggested that the girls together might approach an administrator and describe what happened and ask what can be done.
-Or they could tell their parents, and the parents could contact an administrator.
-This work isn’t easy, and the power involved in some relationships makes it tough to find an effective avenue for change.
+Anti-bigotry work isn’t easy, and the power involved in some relationships makes it tough to find an effective avenue for change.

 4. Speaking to a Family Member or Visitor